help-me-mom/ng-mocks/README.md

 ### ngMocks

-`ngMocks` provides functions to get attribute and structural directives from an element, find components and mock objects.
+`ngMocks` provides functions to get attribute and structural directives from an element, find components and create mock objects.

 - [`.guts()`](#ngmocksguts)
 - [`.get()`](#ngmocksget)